m-ab-s/media-autobuild_suite/README.md

 --------

-### This is for cuda-nvcc and libnpp, not for NVENC, it is built with ffmpeg by default
+### This is for cuda-nvcc, not for NVENC, it is built with ffmpeg by default

-For `--enable-cuda-nvcc` and `--enable-libnpp` to work, you need NVIDIA's [CUDA SDK](https://developer.nvidia.com/cuda-toolkit) installed with `CUDA_PATH` variable to be set system-wide (Usually set by default on CUDA SDK install) and VS2017 or better installed which should come with `vswhere.exe`.\
+For `--enable-cuda-nvcc` to work, you need NVIDIA's [CUDA SDK](https://developer.nvidia.com/cuda-toolkit) installed with `CUDA_PATH` variable to be set system-wide (Usually set by default on CUDA SDK install) and VS2017 or better installed which should come with `vswhere.exe`.\
 If for some reason `CUDA_PATH` isn't set and/or `vswhere.exe` isn't installed, you need to export the `CUDA_PATH` variable path using the above mentioned user files and manually export the correct `PATH` including the absolute `cygpath` converted path to MSVC's `cl.exe`.

 ### You do not need to do the following if you installed the SDK with the default locations etc and you have 8.3 short paths enabled or if you installed to a directory without any spaces